 When Simplicity or Housing Rewards Matter Most

 Simplicity above all else → Capital One Venture Rewards.
 Double miles on everything, redeem however you want, done.
+No complexity required.

 Cards to Skip Right Now